Current business situation

 hydrocarbons.
 The three largest oil and gas projects are Kashagan, Tengiz

 and Karachaganak.
-Oil production in 2017 was 86.2 million tonnes.
+Oil production was 86.2 million tonnes.
 The

 government expects the country to become self-sufficient in all types of

-petrol and other oil products by August 2018.
+petrol and other oil products.
 At current production levels,

 Kazakhstan oil reserves will last for 49 years, according to BP.

-The hydrocarbons sector was the main driver of economic recovery in 2017.
+The hydrocarbons sector was the main driver of economic recovery.